Disclosure process in Scotland

 - Current residential address

-PVG Disclosure checks are just one element of the National Vetting Process and the issuing of the certificate does not signify that the volunteer is able to begin straight away.
+PVG disclosure checks are just one element of the National Vetting Process and the issuing of the certificate doesn’t mean that the volunteer is able to begin straight away.